EdwardGillard/sei-group-project/README.md

 This project was a rollercoaster of frustration and elation.
 There were a few moments of huge relief when resolving issues, both on my own and as a team.

-As I mentioned in the backend section above while working between front and back end I created a full account delete function that removed all traces of a user to prevent causing errors in any posts they have created.
-This function was far trickier than any of the basic RESTful actions we have learnt and it was fun console logging my way through and very satisfying when idea was fully functional.
+As I mentioned in the backend section above, while working between front and back end I created a full account delete function that removed all traces of a user to prevent causing errors in any posts they have created.
+This function was far trickier than any of the basic RESTful actions we have learnt and it has been fun console logging my way through and very satisfying when the idea was fully functional.

-The biggest win overall was the succesful collaboration in a team of big personalities in a time pressured environment.
+The biggest win overall was the successful collaboration in a team of big personalities in a time pressured environment.
 It was a very positive first experience of coding in a group larger than a pair.

 #### Hurdles: